gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

 Next to **conf.gro** and **topol.top**, create a folder named **ff/**, and copy the following 3 **.itp** files into it: |download_charmm35r.itp|, |download_peg.itp|, and |download_tip3p.itp|.
-These 3 files contain the parameters for the PEG and the water molecules with oxygen (OW) and hydrogen (HW) atoms.
+These files provide the necessary force field parameters for both the PEG (C, OE, H, OT, and HT atoms) and the water molecules (OW and HW atoms).

+.. admonition:: Note
+    :class: non-title-info

+    The **charmm35r.itp** file contains the atomic masses, partial charges, and Lennard-Jones nonbonded interaction parameters.
+The **peg.itp** and **tip3p.itp** files define the bonded parameters for PEG and water molecules, including bonds, angles, and dihedrals contraints.

 Create an **inputs/** folder next to **ff/**, and create a new empty file called **em.mdp**.
 Copy the following lines into it: